rairprotocol/dev-dapp-season1/Season 1 Tasks/6. EVM Deploy/README.md

 You'll need a specific version of NPM installed to run the test script.
 In order to do this we'll use [Node Version Manager](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
 If it doesnt run after installing, follow the troubleshooting steps in the documentation.

 ## Steps
-We are gonna start by configuring everything we need to run the test script.
-This includes installing packages with ```npm``` and setting the appropriate environment variables.
+First we need to compile all the contracts and make sure the environment values are working correctly.
+We have included a script to do this.
 1. In your IDE, from the root of the ```RAIR-Solidity``` repository, navigate to ```diamond-contracts```.
 2. Run ```nvm use``` to read the ```.nvmrc``` file in the folder and install the appropriate Node version.
 3. Run ```npm i``` to install all the necessary packages.
 4. Locate and copy ```sample.env```.
 Rename the copy to ```.env```.
-5. Fill all values (RPC endpoints, API keys, Private Key for the deployer account)
-6.
+5. Open ```.env```.
+We will need to populate 4 values:
+   - ```ETH_MAIN_RPC=``` Is the address of your Mainnet RPC Node.
+This is used for the test script and uses no fees.
+   - ```SEPOLIA_RPC=``` Is the address of your Testnet RPC Node.
+We will deploy our contract to Sepolia Testnet since we can use a sepolia faucet to pay for the transaction fees.
+   - ```ADDRESS_PRIVATE_KEY=``` Is the private key of the wallet which will deploy the contract.
+DO NOT share this private key with anyone for any reason.
+DO NOT commit code with your private keys exposed in plaintext.
+We will never ask you to send us your private key, and you should remove your private key permanentely from this file after completing the task.
+   - ```ETHERSCAN_API_KEY=``` For verifying contract deployment.
-7.
+7. Save ```.env```
+8. Locate ```hardhat.config.js```
+9. On line 43, change ```blockNumber``` to ```21876874```
+10. Scroll down to line 75.
+Comment out the block related to ```MINATO_RPC``` as this currently causes an error.
+11. Save ```hardhat.config.js```
-8. To test the smart contracts use the command npm run test, this will compile all contracts and make sure the environment values are working correctly.
-(You may need to install
+12. In the terminal, navigate to ```diamond-contracts```.
+Run the command ```npm run test```, this will compile all contracts and make sure the environment values are working correctly.

+If everything works out we can move on to the next step.
+Its ok if there are a few errors, but if there are hundreds or it doesnt compile you might want to go back and double-check the previous steps.
+Next we are going to deploy the contracts to Sepolia Testnet.

+13.
-9. Navigate to the [Issues](https://github.com/rairprotocol/dev-dapp-season1/issues) tab in the dev-dapp-season1 repository
+14. Navigate to the [Issues](https://github.com/rairprotocol/dev-dapp-season1/issues) tab in the dev-dapp-season1 repository
-10. Click "New Issue" (the green button).
+15. Click "New Issue" (the green button).
-11. Add a title to your issue.
+16. Add a title to your issue.
 In this case your title should read "2.
 Favorite EIP"
-12. Copy-paste the text below in the body of your new issue, and edit it according to our requests.
+17. Copy-paste the text below in the body of your new issue, and edit it according to our requests.
 ```
 I checked out Ethereum Improvement Proposals!
 My Favorite new EIP is [Write EIP here].